ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 ![L3 Architecture](images/occ-l3-architecture.jpg){.thumbnail}

-On such architecture, two L3 Domain are needed: POP/EntryPoint and DC/EndPoint.
+On such architecture, two L3 Domains are needed: POP/EntryPoint and DC/EndPoint.

 "IP Net A" is part of the L3 Domain in DC, needed information:
 * IP Addressing plan (subnet and netmask) with a minimum netmask value “/29”
 * The first IP address is reserved for the virtual gateway (if running VRRP)
-* The two following IP addresses are reserved for OVH Routing instance
+* The two following IP addresses are reserved for OVHcloud routing instance
-* All others IP address are available to customer
+* All others IP addresses are available to the customer

 | IP Address | Role |
 |:-----:|:-----:|